yuvalgeva77/chat-app/README.md

 - `DATA_DIR`: Directory containing RAG data files (default: `/app/data` in Docker)
 - `INDEX_DIR`: Directory for storing vector indices (default: `/app/var/index` in Docker)
 - `MODEL_NAME`: HuggingFace model name (default: "Qwen/Qwen2.5-0.5B-Instruct")

-## License

-[Your License Here]

-*This interactive resume showcases not just the content of a traditional CV, but also demonstrates technical proficiency in modern web development, AI integration, and user experience design.*